dhach/ansible-role-acme-letsencrypt/README.md

 Since this is just an Ansible role, it does not handle automatic certificate renewal.
 To achieve this, you can either run this role periodically from your CI/CD pipeline or have it operate in Ansible Pull-mode with a crontab.

+## Ansible Version

+This role, starting with release 2.0.0, is only guaranteed to be compatible with Ansible >=2.10.

+If you need compatibility with <2.10 (aka "pre-collections), use any release with a 1.x.x. tag.

 ## Requirements

 On target host: